JuliaNumberTypes/BIGFLOAT.jl/README.md

-# BigFP.jl
+# BigFloatingPont.jl
-## A precision parameterized rewrite of base/mpfr.jl
+## A precision parameterized rewrite of base/mpfr.jl as the type `BigFP`

 ####<p align="right">`Jeffrey Sarnoff © 2016˗Jul˗14 ≏ New York City`</p>